-The old part, which is placed at a height of 450 m, is surrounded by two city walls: the Etruscan walls, the internal one, and the medieval walls the outer one.
-During the walls you will find several gates: Porta del Sole, Porta Sant’Angelo,….
+The old part, the most known one, which is placed at a height of 450 meters is surrounded by two boundary walls: The boundary wall Etruscan, the interior, and the outer medieval boundary wall.
+During the walled way you will encounter several doors: Door of the Sun, Sant’Angelo’s Door,….

-In fact, the historic center is a real fourteenth-century village, one of the most beautiful in Italy with its monuments dating back to both the oldest and the medieval style.
+The historic center, in fact, is a real XIV century village one of the most beautiful in Italy with its monuments dating back to the oldest city and the medieval style.

-The historic districts are: Porta Sole, Porta Sant’Angelo, Porta S. Susanna, Porta Eburnea and Porta S. Pietro, to which they corresponded for centuries the respective parts of the rural territory.
-Each district is centered on a main street or Corso where the alleys converge; and it is characterized by the presence of convents, bell towers, basilicas, churches, oratories, chapels, noble buildings, minor palaces and the row houses of the alleys.
+The historical neighborhood are: Sun Door, Saint Angelo’s Door, S. Susanna Gate, Eburnea Door and Saint Peter’s Door, which for centuries corresponded the respective segments of the rural territory.
+Each neighborhood is centered on a main street or course on which the lanes of the alleys converge; it is characterized by the presence of convents, steeples, basilicas, churches, oratories, chapels, noble palaces, smaller palaces and the townhouses of the alleys.

-Entering from Porta San Pietro, we find the Gothic Basilica of San Domenico, inside which are preserved statues and valuable works by local artists; of particular importance is the wooden choir.
-The cloister and the convent of San Domenico are home to the National Archaeological Museum of Umbria.
+Entering from Saint Peter’s Door, you will meet the Gothic Basilica of San Domenico, where inside are preserved statues and valuable works of local artists; The wooden choir is particularly important.
+The cloister and convent of San Domenico are home of the National Archaeological Museum of Umbria.

-Not to be missed is Piazza Matteotti, which overlooks the fifteenth-century Palazzo Vecchio University and the Palazzo del Capitano del Popolo.
-Finally, of particular beauty is the Piazza IV Novembre, the monumental and social center of the city.
+Not to be missed is Piazza Matteotti which overlooks the XV century palace of the Old University and the Palace of the Captain of the People.
+Finally of particular beauty is the Piazza IV November, the monumental and social center of the city.

-This complex includes the Cathedral of San Lorenzo, the main religious monument, and Palazzo dei Priori, symbol of civil power, in the center there is the Fontana Maggiore of the thirteenth century, fed by the water from the aqueduct from Monte Pacciano.
+This complex includes the cathedral of Saint Lorenzo, the main religious monument, and Priori’s Palace, a symbol of civil power, in the center there is the Fontana Maggiore of the XIII century, fed by the waters of the aqueduct coming from Monte Pacciano.

-The festival lasting about 10 days transforms the whole historic center into a true citadel of music.
-Every hour of the day and until late at night creates a magical and electrifying atmosphere where music is the master of small clubs, theaters, streets and squares.
+The festival lasts about 10 days and transforms the entire historic centre into a true citadel of music.
+In every hour of the day and until late at night it creates a magical and electrifying atmosphere where the music is mastered with small clubs, theatres, streets and squares.